 If you are not a homeowner or are otherwise ineligible for debt consolidation, look into debt settlement.
 This is a way of negotiating existing debts in order to reduce the total amount owed.
 It can be used for any type of debt, including debts owed to the VA.

 Like civilians, veterans can negotiate their privately-held loans such as credit card debt.
-This is typically done with the help of a reputable debt settlement firm.
+This is often done with the help of a reputable debt settlement firm.

 But veterans can also settle debts veteran-specific loans, including the following: